 With all the talk about property as a “right” and not a “thing”, it is easy to forget that rights often relate to tangible physical objects, and that spatial issues are extremely important.

 At the same time, there’s a legal line drawn between property rights to tangible and intangible resources.
 This lesson explores both types of boundaries that divide one owner’s rights from another’s.

-Then we’ll start to tackle intellectual property rights.
+When we get back to the chapter, we’ll start to tackle intellectual property rights.
 Here we begin to get into the lines that divide ownership of tangible vs. intangible resources.
-Please read the materials on pages 252-271, covering copyrights and patents.
+Please read the materials on Read pages 518-526 and then 246-262, covering copyrights and patents.

 Trade-marks is a topic we’ll leave for the next day, when we’ll also deal with the issue of cyber-squatting and cyber-trespass.
 Those materials can be found at pages 262-281 of your casebook.